rspraymond/wp-discord/wp-discord/README.txt

 4. Drag Widget into widget options
 5. Paste Widget ID found in your discord server at Server Settings -> Widget.
 Make sure "Enable Widget" is checked and that a instant invite channel is selected.
 6. (Optional) For best results.
 Create a never ending invite link by going to the Discord Server -> Invite People (Link above Server Settings).
 Not doing this could result in the Join Server link not working.
+7. CHANNEL POSTING (Beta) - Click "WP Discord" in admin menu and follow the instructions there.
 == Screenshots ==

 1. Make sure "Enable Widget" is checked and that a instant invite channel is selected.
 Copy server id.